isomerpages/synapxe-healix/_tech-stack/Productivity/Portal.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Entities Logo/all_entities_logo.png">
 </div>
 <h1>Portal</h1>
-<p>The <strong>HEALIX Portal</strong> serves as the central access point for
+<p>The <strong>HEALIX Portal</strong> is the central access point for the entire
-the entire HEALIX tech stack, offering users seamless entry to a comprehensive suite of tools and capabilities tailored to data engineering and advanced analytics.
+HEALIX tech stack, offering users seamless entry to a comprehensive suite of tools and capabilities tailored to data engineering and advanced analytics.
 Designed as an intuitive and unified interface, the portal enables efficient navigation and utilisation of HEALIX's powerful technology resources.</p>
 <h2>Tool: Ollion Data Pipes</h2>
 <p><strong>Data Pipes</strong> serves as a powerful data integration and management
 portal designed to streamline complex data workflows for businesses.
 It